-With flint and steel you can create unlimited fires, but with other fire starters you want to know how many lights it has so you can get enough to at least get you through a few different trips.
-Make sure you check out the limits that it has.
+With flint and steel, you can create unlimited fires.
+However, with other fire starters, you want to know how many lights it can produce so you can plan on how to use it during tips.
+Make sure you check out the limit of the fire starter.

-You want to make sure the unit that you pick up is going to work when you’re in bad conditions like wind or water.
+You want to make sure the unit that you pick up is going to work when you’re in bad weather.
 You don’t want it to be put out immediately or rendered entirely useless.

 You are going to absolutely want to look at the price of the unit that you’re getting as well.
-You want to make sure you’re not spending a whole lot on something that you can’t really use as much as you want, but you also don’t want to completely skimp out on the cost because you could end up buying something that isn’t really as good as it should be.
+You want to make sure you’re not spending a whole lot on something with limited use.
+On the other hand, you also don’t want to completely skimp out on the cost because you could end up buying something that isn’t really as good as it should be.